microsoft/PowerToys/README.md

 **PowerToys Run**
 - Improved performance
 - PT Run now supports accented characters.
-- PT Run can now execute system commands such as sleep, lock, shutdown ...

 **Installer**
    - Option to extract the MSI from the .exe for enterprise scenarios and more options to do unattended installations.